 LISTSERV also includes a number of list and server management functions in its WWW interface, including the ability to edit list headers and associated mail and WWW templates, and to manage subscribers via the Web.
 Almost every aspect of LISTSERV management, from the list subscriber level to the site administrator level, is available through the version 15 interface.
-See Section 11 Using the Web Administration Interface for details.
+See Section 6 Introduction to the Web Interface for details.